Final Fantasy VII: The First Soldier: Development

-In February 2021, Square Enix announced Final Fantasy VII: The First Soldier along with another game, Final Fantasy VII: Ever Crisis.
+Final Fantasy VII: The First Soldier, along with another game Final Fantasy VII: Ever Crisis, was announced in February 2021.
 Square Enix developed this game as a collaboration with Ateam Entertainment Inc. along with others to contribute to the greater Compilation of Final Fantasy VII.
-The game was released for iOS and Android app stores on November 17, 2021.
+The game was released for iOS and Android app stores on November 17 the same year.
+The game's music was composed by Shotaro Shima and Ryo Furukawa.